Second Edition for 2020 now available!

 The result was The Top 100 Countries—And Why You Should Visit Them, which I published in November 2018, with a second edition in August 2019.
 I taught myself website design and how to self publish.
 I used my market research skills to develop a ten point rating system for every country, which made the book unique.
 It has been moderately successful.
 The website I built is www.whygowhere.com.
 I was very pleased to get that domain name - I brainstormed with myself hours to find a snappy short .com URL, and it just popped out at me.
 No one had claimed it so I did.

 So have a look at www.whygowhere.com.
-All the stuff about my travel books is there.
-Bon voyage!
+All the stuff about my travel books is there, with quite a few travel blogs.

 I never bothered counting at the number of countries I had visited until quite recently.
 I have reached 48, counting the UK as four and including dependencies like Macau and French Polynesia.
 I did go to the German Democratic Republic before communism fell, which I am very pleased about.